hevnsnt/mvt-auto/README.md

 ```

 3. Follow the Prompts:
-* Select the external drive where the backup will be stored.
+* Select the external drive where both the encrypted and decrypted backups will be stored.
 * If encryption is already enabled, provide the existing backup password when prompted.
 * The tool will then:
   * Create a timestamped backup directory.